 Weigh up the pros and cons of both options and go with the choice that’s right for you and where you are in your life right now.

-Whether that’s living in an RV, building a tiny house, buying a condo or renting an apartment, it doesn’t matter.
+Whether that’s living in an RV with your minimalist family, building a tiny house, buying a condo, or renting an apartment, it doesn’t matter.
 All that matters is that you’ve made an informed decision that you’re happy with.